pgpbpadilla/pgpbpadilla.github.io/_drafts/how-fast-can-we-learn.md

 Why is it so hard to come up with an optimal learning path?
 One idea is that it has to do with how the material is organized and presented.
 Halmos' touches on these two aspects when he described his method for writing mathematics.
-Writing with a specific audience in mind, making the material self-contained, providing a logical sequence and reiterating the important ideas were some insights that made Halmos such a popular author of mathematics.
+Writing with a specific audience in mind, making the material self-contained, and providing a logical sequence and reiterating the important ideas are insights that made Halmos such a popular author of mathematics.

-## TODO Rewrite from here

-Back to Halmos' article, in it, I could identify some key ideas, namely:

-- know your audience
-- the material should be self-contained, as much as possible avoid referencing external material, otherwise the experience is interrupted by the need to look something up
-- write using a spiral plan, write a first iteration of the material, then review from the beginning, rewriting -- not editing -- each section to make the material easier to understand
-- use the triptych structure, say what you're going to say, say it, then say what you said
+What if we could build some learning platform by applying these principles?
+Could we then create personalized learning paths for students?
+The platform would need to:

-- linearize dependencies, arrange the material, so that it has a beginning, and an end
+- have an understanding of the student's profile so that it only presents relevant material,

-I started toying with the idea of what the learning experience would be for a student if the above criteria were strictly met in all the subjects they desire to study.

-I thought about how much time could be saved if I didn't have to check out other references, or if the writing was crystal clear and adapted to my specific level of understanding, having enough repetition, motivating the subject, exploring it in detail and then summarizing it in a way that's easy to use as a reference.
-Also, it would be great time-saver if I could avoid following self-referential loops.

-## What would a learning platform would look like

-Coming from a software engineering background, I also started imagining what a learning platform following these principles would look like and that's how the idea of the _Knetledge_ came to be.
+- facilitate access to related concepts without breaking the flow and without losing sight of the learning goal,
+- provide feedback about the progress made in order to motivate the student to continue,
+- give the student enough space to gain mastery of the subject under study

+## Knowledge as a network of concepts

-_Knetledge_, a really cheesy?? name, and it comes from thinking about how to optimally organize knowledge into a network where the nodes are concepts, and the links are the many kinds of relationships between concepts, the _Network of Knowledge_.
+My background is in the field of computer engineering, specializing in Software, and so I saw the problem from that perspective.
+I was thinking of representing knowledge as a graph, where the nodes stand for specific concepts, and the links describe the relationships between them.
+Soon I started calling it the Network of Knowledge, _Knetledge_ for short.

-Nothing new here, many people has tried to figure out ways to organize knowledge for various purposes, sometimes the goal is to compress it, to make it easy to query, or who knows what else.

-I was interested in a couple of things:
+I should mention that this representation of knowledge as a graph was by no means new, and I wasn't aware that there have been and there are many ongoing attempts to find better ways to represent knowledge.
+The end goal imposes some constraints on the solution, some representations can make it easier to query a large database of knowledge, other representations could be more compact, etc.

+For the rest of this post, our goal will be to provide students with an optimal learning path, designed to allow them to make progress as fast as possible and investing as few resources as possible.

+At the time I could think of the following related goals, which I intend to explore in future posts:

+### Related goals for students

-- how to represent knowledge in a way that's easy to explore existing knowledge,
+- provide tools to make it easy for students to explore a topic of interest free-style
-- how to provide students of knowledge the tools to manipulate knowledge using the tools provided by computers
+- create private collections of selected topics and allow to re-organize them as they see fit
-    - create their own private knowledge sub-networks
+- share private collections
-    - extend existing knowledge with their own insights
-    - let other people know your interests
+- allow others to see what topics you've worked on, and those you're interested in
-    - collaborate with people to extend the network of knowledge
+- collaborate with other students building shared collections

-- automate knowledge discovery:
+### Other related goals

-  - write programs to analyse the network representing existing knowledge and:
+- create computer programs to automatically find patterns in the graph and:
-    - suggest new connections
+  - suggest new relationships between existing concepts
-    - creation of new knowledge/suggest new synthesis, the creation of a new concept
-- build a semi-Oracle, a system that can suggest alternative solutions to given problems e.g. :
+  - synthesize new concepts
+  - answer queries about the knowledge in the graph, e.g.
-  - design a spaceship for inter-stellar travel
+    - how to solve inter-stellar travel?
-  - find a way to stop aging
+    - how to cure aging?
-  - design a sustainable civilization
+    - how to become a sustainable civilization?

+# TODO: Rewrite from here

 I digress, ..., so how much could we shorten the time it takes a student on a particular field to be able to make a contribution to that field.
 Let's take the example of a student